-If these three steps sound overwhelming, or you just don’t know how to conduct an interview well enough to teach others, you can hire a human resources consultant to do the work for you, Grensing-Pophal says.
+If these three steps sound overwhelming, or you just don’t know how to conduct an interview well enough to teach others, you can hire a human resources consultant to do the work for you.

-“They can help you through the process of identifying core competencies, developing questions and rating tools, and tell you where to look for people.”
+According to Grensing-Pophal, having a hiring consultant can help you to identify the core competencies you need and develop the right questions and rating tools, and can also help you with where to look for candidates.

-If money is an issue, try these other options for training your staff about how to conduct an interview:
+If money is an issue when it comes to hiring a consultant, try these other options for training your staff about how to conduct an interview:

-- Seek help from the Small Business Administration’s Small Business Development Centers.
+- Seek help from Small Business Development Centers run by the Small Business Administration.

-- Look for short or one-day courses on hiring run by your local community college.
+- Look for short, one-day, or online courses on hiring run by your local community college.

 - Hire a university student who is majoring in human resources as an intern.

 - Develop a manual of lessons learned in your hiring process.